fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 'out1' is an instance of 'Sprungantwort'
         - 'system1' 'has input signal' 'in1'
         - 'system1' 'has output signal' 'out1'
-        - 'uw1' is instance of 'Überschwingweite'
+        - 'uw1' is an instance of 'Überschwingweite'
         - 'out1' 'hat Überschwingweite' 'uw1'
     - formalized premise:
         - There is a mathematical relation: